-In September 2015, the Compensation Committee reviewed the target bonus and commission opportunities of our executive officers and management team, including the applicable Named Executive Officers, and adjusted target bonus and commission opportunities, as applicable, for each of our Named Executive Officers in view of their performance during the fiscal year ended July 31, 2015 and to set each Named Executive Officer's total cash compensation (consisting of base salary and short-term incentive bonus target opportunity) generally at the 50th percentile of our peer group's total compensation.
-In setting these target bonus and commission opportunities, the Compensation Committee also exercised its judgment and discretion and considered several factors, including our Company's overall financial and operational results for the prior fiscal year, the performance and ranking of the individual executive officer, the executive officer's potential to contribute to our long-term strategic goals, his or her role and scope of responsibilities within our Company, his or her individual experience and skills, the Compensation Committee's sense of competitive market practices for annual bonuses and the recommendations of our CEO.
-As a result, our Compensation Committee did not change the target bonus and commission opportunities for our Named Executive Officers for fiscal year 2016, although, for certain Named Executive Officers, their potential bonus/commission payouts were subject to increases as a result of increases in their base salaries and the fact that the target bonuses/commissions are expressed as a percentage of their base salaries.
+In September 2016, the Compensation Committee reviewed the target bonus and commission opportunities of our executive officers and management team, including the applicable Named Executive Officers, and adjusted target bonus and commission opportunities, as applicable, for each of our Named Executive Officers in view of their performance during the fiscal year ended July 31, 2016 and to set each Named Executive Officer's total cash compensation (consisting of base salary and short-term incentive bonus target opportunity) generally at the 50th percentile of our peer group's total compensation.
+In setting these target bonus and commission opportunities, the Compensation Committee also exercised its judgment and discretion and considered several factors, including our Company's overall financial and operational results for the prior fiscal year, the performance of the individual executive officer, the executive officer's potential to contribute to our long-term strategic goals, his or her role and scope of responsibilities within our Company, his or her individual experience and skills, the Compensation Committee's sense of competitive market practices for annual bonuses and the recommendations of our CEO.
+As a result, our Compensation Committee adjusted the target bonus opportunity for Mr. Hart, our CFO, for fiscal year 2017 from 50% to 60% and for Ms. Hung, our COO, for fiscal year 2017 from 40% to 50%, based on his or her performance to date, and taking into account the 50th percentile for target bonus opportunity of our peer group for such position.
+Our Compensation Committee did not change the target bonus and commission opportunities for our other Named Executive Officers for fiscal year 2017, although, for certain Named Executive Officers, their potential bonus/commission payouts were subject to increases as a result of increases in their base salaries and the fact that the target bonuses/commissions are expressed as a percentage of their base salaries.

-Named Executive Officer Fiscal Year 2015 Bonus Opportunity (% of Base Salary) (% of Base Salary)
+Named Executive Officer Opportunity (% of Base Salary) Fiscal Year 2017 Target Bonus/Commission Opportunity (% of Base Salary)

 Marcus Ryu 100 100

-Richard Hart 50 50
+Richard Hart 50 60

+Priscilla Hung 40 50

 Ali Kheirolomoom 50 50

-Michael Polelle 66.7 66.7

 Scott Roza 103.8 103.8